Paediatric General Practice Residency

 A paediatric GPR is an additional year of training at a children's hospital that offers dentists an opportunity to enhance their clinical skills and training in the area of paediatric dentistry.
 Currently, there are only three accredited paediatric GPR programs in Canada.

 The IWK is a teaching hospital located in Halifax, Nova Scotia.
-It sits directly across the street from the Dalhousie Faculty of Dentistry and serves as the paediatric tertiary/quaternary care centre for the Maritime provinces.
+It sits directly across the street from the Dalhousie University Faculty of Dentistry and serves as the paediatric tertiary/quaternary care centre for the Maritime provinces.

 Range of treatment provided